programmis/socket_chat/README.md

 _Events_
 <pre>
-socketChat.onMessageRender - call on render message with "message" in parameter socketChat.onMessageListRender - call on render message list with "message_list" in parameter socketChat.onUserRender - call on user render with "user" in parameter socketChat.onUserListRender - call on user list render with "user_list" in parameter socketChat.onUserTypingStart - call on user start typing with "user_id" in parameter socketChat.onUserTypingEnd - call on user end typing with "user_id" in parameter
+socketChat.onConnect - called if chat connected to server socketChat.onDisconnect - call if chat disconnected with server socketChat.onMessageRender - called if render message with "message" in parameter socketChat.onMessageListRender - called if render message list with "message_list" in parameter socketChat.onUserRender - called if user render with "user" in parameter socketChat.onUserListRender - called if user list render with "user_list" in parameter socketChat.onUserTypingStart - called if user start typing with "user_id" in parameter socketChat.onUserTypingEnd - called if user end typing with "user_id" in parameter
 </pre>

 **For example see index.php and socketChatDemo.js files**